Vishnu-tppr/Vishnu-tppr/README.md

 🏅 Rank 1 and Topper in Semester 1?
 Yeah, that happened.
 But honestly, the real fun begins when I step beyond grades and start building things way ahead of schedule .

- Right now, I’m crafting voice assistants, debugging tools, and automation scripts just for the thrill of it (and sometimes out of pure curiosity) 👨🏻‍💻✨.
+ Right now, I’m crafting voice assistants, ai video background remover, and automation scripts just for the thrill of it (and sometimes out of pure curiosity) 👨🏻‍💻✨.

  Procrastination is my cardio, panic is my fuel, and hyperfocus is the unexpected superpower that somehow gets things done.
 It’s the perfect mix of late-night coding,last-minute cramming, selective effort, and a whole lot of “please let this work” 😅💪.